-All share classes held by Canada Pension Plan Investment Board were transferred to CPPIB (Hong Kong) Limited, a Hong Kong registered wholly owned subsidiary undertaking of Canada Pension Plan Investment Board on 14 August 2019.
-This transaction did not impact the percentage holdings of any other shareholder.
+All share classes held by CPPIB (Hong Kong) Limited, a wholly-owned subsidiary of Canada Pension Plan Investment Board ("CPPIB"), were transferred to CPP Investment Board Private Holdings (6) Inc., also wholly-owned by CPPIB, on 30 April 2022, as part of an intragroup reorganisation.
+The transaction did not impact the percentage holdings of any other shareholder.